Norwin High School Student Calls For Change After 2 Other Students Wear Confederate Flag To School

 “It was flag day at school.
 He chose to wear something that had red white and blue.
 We’ve had family that died under that flag so it’s not racial to us.
 We’ve already been in discussion with the school and agreed he wouldn’t wear it anymore,” parent Tim Bold said.

-Armstrong said she wants to see the district call an assembly to educate students and others about this topic.MORE NEWS: Appeals Court Throws Out Life Sentence For Washington County Woman In Murder Of Her Newborn In 2004
+Armstrong said she wants to see the district call an assembly to educate students and others about this topic.MORE NEWS: Child Tax Credit: When Will Your October Payment Arrive?

 No word from Superintendent Taylor on how the district will use this as a learning experience.